 Mr Abdul Rehman Allana

 It has been a long journey since the inception of AAS Trust.
 Seeing addiction in people very close to me, triggered the motivation to start AAS Trust, providing the best treatment for the addicts suffering due to a dearth of addiction rehabilitation centres in Pakistan, and since then, have never looked back.
 After a passage of a couple of years, I vividly remember seeing the unshed tears and the traumatic expression in the eyes of a 9 year old addict on the streets, more than anything, I could see the anger at his helplessness.
-Having seen this I realized that there was an immediate need for a centre focused on children and that is how our children’s centre came about.
+Having seen this I realized that there was an immediate need for a centre focused on street-children and that is how our children’s centre came about.
 Today, treatment is provided completely free of cost to these children.

 Starting these rehabilitation centres was not a task on my list.
 It is my passion; passion for recovery and helping others help themselves.